AdobeDocs/campaign-web.en/help/v8/audience/gs-audiences-recipients.md

 ---
 # Get started with profiles and audiences {#about-profiles}

-In Adobe Campaign Web, a **profile** is an individual stored in the database, serving as a key component to create audiences for deliveries and add personalization data to your content.
+In Adobe Campaign Web, a **profile** is a record stored in the database, serving as a key component to create audiences for deliveries and add personalization data to your content.
 Various types of profiles are stored in the database such as **Test profiles**, which are designed to test your deliveries before they are sent to the final audience.

 **Audiences** are sets of profiles who share similar behaviors and/or characteristics.
 This collection of people can either be generated, selected, or loaded.
 Once created, audiences can be leveraged as the target population of your deliveries.